GEVE-VENTILATOR/LabVIEW-Code/README.md

 ![GEVE_VeMon_Data_Parse_String.png](doc/images/GEVE_VeMon_Data_Parse_String.png "Scan from String node")

-With the monitoring data stored in our data cluster, we can now update our Front Panel indicators.
+With the monitoring data stored in our data cluster, we can now **update our Front Panel indicators**.
 From the same data, we can build our graph to display the value changes over time.

 ![Update_Numerical_Indicators.png](doc/images/Update_Numerical_Indicators.png "Update numerical indicators on the front panel")

 This concludes describing the key items within the _GEVE Monitoring Interface_ LabVIEW program.
-The "Design Pattern" we went for here is called _Queued Message Handler_ in 'Classic LabVIEW' without Classes.
+The "Design Pattern" we went for here is called _Queued Message Handler_ in 'Classic LabVIEW' (i.e without Classes).

 Feel free to look at the code and make improvements! :-)